- Follow The Disciple's Road on WordPress.com

 What the Sabbath Teaches Us About the Days of Creation

-“How Old Is the Earth?” series (post #3) Did you know that the 4th commandment tells us something about the age of the earth?
+“How Old Is the Earth?” series (post #3) Did you know that #4 of the famous 10 commandments tells us something about the age of the earth?
 Do you remember which commandment that is?
-It’s the one about keeping the Sabbath.
-It goes … Continue reading
+It’s the one about keeping the … Continue reading

-Posted in Bible Study, Creation, Scripture, Series: "How Old is the Earth?", The Old Testament Law
+Posted in Bible Study, Creation, God's Work, Scripture, Series: "How Old is the Earth?", The Bible, The Old Testament Law, The Sabbath

-Tagged Is Sunday the Sabbath?, Is the Sabbath for Christians?, Should Christians keep the Sabbath?, the Christian Sabbath, the command to keep the Sabbath, What the Sabbath shows us about the days of creation
+Tagged Is Sunday the Sabbath?, Is the Sabbath for Christians?, Should Christians keep the Sabbath?, the Christian Sabbath, the command to keep the Sabbath, the need for rest, What the Sabbath shows us about the days of creation

 2 Comments